 Supplemental Information or Form

-Sediment or culture.
-At least 0.5 ml of a sample which is acid-fast smear positive is requested.
+or culture - At least 0.5 ml of a concentrated sample which is acid-fast smear

 Minimum Volume Required

-Storage & Preservation of Specimen Prior to Shipping
+Storage & Preservation of Sample/Specimen Prior to Shipping

 Shipping Instructions which Include Specimen Handling Requirements